ferrisbueller66/ferrisbueller66.github.io/_posts/2020-07-25-crib_notes_on_javascripts_hoisting_closures_and_arrow_functions.markdown

 Meaning, if you declared a variable with var in the block, you could call that variable outside of the block.
 Since it's unexpected to have constrained variables spill out of a block like this, avoid using var inside a block.
 Declaring variables with *let* and *const* is preferred since they are both block-scoped.

 We're about to hit the last major concept (closure), so this is a good time to take a step back and review.
-Tokka's here to hurt you witha quiz.
+Tokka's here to hurt you with a quiz.

 ![](https://i.imgur.com/RUy9dLv.png)